About This Chapter

 20. Betsy Ross Lesson for Kids: Biography & Facts

-Betsy Ross has been credited with making the first American flag, though some people argue this!
-Let's take a closer look at Betsy and her life, and you can decide for yourself if Betsy made the first American flag.
+Betsy Ross has been credited with making the first American flag, does this story agree with the historical facts?
+Let's take a closer look at Betsy, her life, and her connection to the creation of the American flag.

 21. Bill Clinton Lesson for Kids: Biography & Facts